 Large Industrial Space in Kyle

 The Plum Creek Industrial Center project will be the largest property in Kyle upon delivery.
-The 933,058-sf, three-building development is set for delivery in 2Q 2021.
+The 933,058-square-foot, three-building development is set for delivery in 2Q 2021.

 Large Retail Space in Kyle

 Kyle currently has three major shopping centers.
-The Dry River District, expected to deliver in March 2021, will include medical, hotel, multi-family, and retail space totaling over 300,000 sf.
-Home Depot and Evo Entertainment are its main anchor tenants.
-Kyle Marketplace offers an H-E-B, and the Kyle Crossing Shopping Center.
+The Dry River District, expected to deliver in March 2021, will include medical, hotel, multifamily, and retail space totaling over 300,000 square feet.
+Home Depot and Evo Entertainment are their main anchor tenants.
+Kyle Marketplace offers an H-E-B and the Kyle Crossing Shopping Center.

-With multiple advantages for families and businesses alike, it’s no brainer that Kyle is one of the fastest-growing Austin suburbs.
+With multiple advantages for families and businesses alike, it’s a no-brainer that Kyle is one of the fastest-growing Austin suburbs.
 With plenty of room left to grow, it’s a great city for successful businesses, especially for industrial tenants and developers.